 - 2013-OCT-23: NM: The New Mexico Supreme Court heard oral arguments in a lawsuit launched by six same-sex couples who wish to marry.
-Meanwhile about 1,400 same-sex couples in the state have obtained marriage licenses and are believed to have married.
+Meanwhile about 1,400 same-sex couples in the state have obtained marriage licenses and most are believed to have married.
 The status of their marriages in law will not be determined until the Supreme Court issues its ruling.
 More details.

-- 2013-OCT-30: HI: A special session of the Hawaiian Legislature underway.
+- 2013-OCT-30: HI: A special session of the Hawaiian Legislature is underway.
 Legislators are meeting to consider a bill to legalize same-sex marriage, and a few other lower profile bills.
 Bill SB1 would repeat protections for clergy and faith groups to refuse to marry same-sex couples that are already established by the First Amendment to the U.S. Constitution..
 It would also give clergy and faith groups special immunization from the state's Human Rights laws so that they can discriminate against same-sex couples by refusing to rent marriage facilities to them.
 Bill SB1 was passed by the Senate Judicial Committee by a vote of 5 to 2.
 It was also passed in the full Senate by a vote of 20 to 4.
 Passage in the House is more problematic.
 There is speculation that amendments will be offered to make it easier for religious groups to discriminate against same-sex couples.